van-william/Tulip-Experiments/aws_iot_sitewise/README.md

-# Tulip - IoT Sitewise Custom Widget
+# Tulip - IoT Sitewise

-Because connector outputs cannot be visualized natively, a custom widget is required.
-Example scripts are included in this folder.
+This directory shows how to query sitewise data via an API Gateway and Lambda function in order to visualize on Tulip